-On Thursday, October 26 and Friday, October 27, 2017 the first cohort of grantees in the Negotiating Agreement in Congress grants program gathered for a closed workshop at the SSRC headquarters in Brooklyn, NY.
+On Thursday, October 25 and Friday, October 26, 2018 the second cohort of grantees in the Negotiating Agreement in Congress grants program gathered for a closed workshop at the SSRC headquarters in Brooklyn, NY.

 The Negotiating Agreement in Congress Research Grants are designed to open a robust field of research that explores various dimensions of political negotiation in the United States Congress.
 The grants seek to inspire a young cohort of researchers, with diverse backgrounds and expertise, to jointly address the challenges of political negotiation.

-For more information about our first cohort of grantees and their projects, please visit our Negotiating Agreement in Congress Research Grants page.
+For more information about our Negotiating Agreement in Congress Research Grants initiative, please visit our website.